 A strange sign

 For me the Scorpio tattoo is so interesting because it’s a mysterious symbol.
-According to Astro Style, Scorpio is perhaps the most misunderstood sign of the zodiac:
+According to website Astro Style, Scorpio is perhaps the most misunderstood sign of the zodiac:

 “Secretive by nature, this sign brings us to shadowy and hidden places that we don’t usually have the courage to face.
 It is the sign of life, death and resurrection – Scorpio energy embraces these life cycles and continually transforms and reinvents itself.